NetaDAOAcademy/CoiningReason/readme.md

 </details><br>

+<details markdown="1">

-### Unit III: Politics
+<summary> Unit III: Politics </summary>

 A monetary system, or system of exchange, underlies and implies possibilities for politics.
 This Unit will use Web 3 as an incitement to rethink democracy, sovereignty, constitutionalism, labor, autonomy, and "the political" in general.

-<details markdown="1">

-<summary> Readings </summary>

 **Session 1.
 Beyond Money**